Seattle riot of 1886: Riot

 The next morning, McGraw led the 97 passengers still on the Queen of the Pacific to the territorial court as ordered by Justice Greene.
 There was an incident along the way as the mob tried to block their progress and 8 Knights leaders were arrested.
 Once there, Greene informed the Chinese that they had a legal right to remain in the city.
 Though he promised to protect them, only 16 elected to stay and the rest were escorted back to the ship.
 By the time they had returned the mob had raised funds for the additional passage of 115 more Chinese and the boat set sail.
 It was agreed that the remaining 150 Chinese would depart on the steamship George Elder once funds had been raised.

 News of the agreement failed to spread throughout Seattle.
 As McGraw, his deputies, and the militiamen tried to lead the Chinese back to their homes, a new mob formed, incensed at the arrest of their leaders.
 The militiamen clubbed members of the mob with rifle butts when progress was impeded.
 When members of the mob began to wrest the militia rifles, shots rang out and stopped only after 2 militia men and 3 rioters lay seriously injured.
 The mob backed off and prepared for another charge when an extra company of militiamen arrived and sent the crowd into a confused state.
 Once McGraw stated that those responsible for the shooting would be prosecuted, the crowd dispersed.
-When a third mob threatened the lives of the militiamen who fired upon the crowd, Governor Squire issued martial law.
+When a third mob threatened the lives of the militiamen who fired upon the crowd.
+Governor Squire issued martial law.
+Overall, five rioters were wounded by militia gunfire.
+One of them, Charles Stewart, died of his injuries the following morning.